Mobile-Telematics/TelematicsApp-iOS/README.md

 We also allow you to work with our `ClaimService` API.
 You can report road accidents, any damage to your vehicle, attach photos and fill out all the basic information about the incident directly from your mobile device.
+Machine learning technology from photos taken with a smartphone can determine the degree of damage, the honesty of the client, and rigged accidents.
+A unique technology is available right now for you.
 The created Claim can be considered on your side, which gives you the most modern approach for the insurance business and many other areas of activity.
-A detailed example of work is presented in our Telematics App in the `Claims` section.
+A detailed example of work is presented in our Telematics App in the `Claims` source-code section.

 ## Other features